After the success of our first Women in Tax leaders guide last year, we are continuing this year to try to put a crack in the glass ceiling of tax.

 You may nominate tax advisers from your own firm providing you also nominate

 - Leadership in policy development with government; and

 DOWNLOAD THE SUBMISSION FORM HERE

-The submission deadline is July 1.
-Please return this form to: Anjana Haines, editor at International Tax Review.
+The submission deadline is August 1.
+Please return

 © 2021 Euromoney Institutional Investor PLC.
 For help please see our FAQ.